krrishexe/DSA/Javascript/IMPORTANT_NOTES.md

 18).
 In closures , whenever the outer function leaves , it leaves its lexical enviornment (variables.) with the inner function.

+19).
+Intersection and Union of two sets :
+    --> Intersection : new Set([...mySet1].filter(x => mySet2.has(x)))
+    --> Union : new Set([...mySet,...mySet1])

  ## React ------------------------------------------------------------------------------------------------

-19).
+1).
 React reacts to updation of variables.

-20). **Reconsilation in react** :- its an algorithm that diffrentiate between two trees (Virtual DOM & Real DOM). if it finds any difference between those two, it will update and rerender the vDOM for that particular differnece and not update the whole webpage.
+2). **Reconsilation in react** :- its an algorithm that diffrentiate between two trees (Virtual DOM & Real DOM). if it finds any difference between those two, it will update and rerender the vDOM for that particular differnece and not update the whole webpage.

-21). .createRoot() method flushes all the HTML,JSX code to the VDOM and then it compares it with the realDOM.
+3). .createRoot() method flushes all the HTML,JSX code to the VDOM and then it compares it with the realDOM.

-22).
+4).
 React Fiber Architecture works on scheduling bascially to improve performance.

-23). useRef hook gives you the reference of any HTML tag and it must be stored inside any variable.
+5). useRef hook gives you the reference of any HTML tag and it must be stored inside any variable.

-24). useCallback hook memorizes or optimizes your application. its basically used to improve performance of the react application.
+6). useCallback hook memorizes or optimizes your application. its basically used to improve performance of the react application.

-25). ## ContextApi - ['./ContextAPI.md']
+7). ## ContextApi - ['./ContextAPI.md']

+8).
+We can use more than one useEffect in a single application.